EeshaR/410finalproject/README.md

 `pip install rank_bm25`
 `pip install openai==0.28`

-To remove cache if you're running into any problems, you can run: `rm -rf __pycache__` Then run `python app.py` to run the application.
+To remove cache if you're running into any problems, you can run: `rm -rf __pycache__`.

-MAKE SURE TO REPLACE openai_api_key WITH THE OPENAI API KEY.
+Then run `python app.py` to run the application.

+Make sure to replace `openai_api_key` with the actual OpenAI API key so that the user can query the LLM.

 ## Documentation:
 User standpoint: The user opens our easy-to-use html site, types in a query of their choice regarding uiuc course - about what to take, pre-reqs, credits, relevancy.